jakerobb/k8ssandra-scripts/README.md

 #### teardown-all.sh
 Usage: `./teardown-all.sh [-p]`
 * Uninstalls everything and tears down the Kubernetes environment.
-* The '-p' option, for "peacemeal", tears down individual components manually before destroying the environment.
+* The `-p` option, for "peacemeal", tears down individual components manually before destroying the environment.
 Without this option, we skip right to deleting the cluster.